casperiv0/snaily-cad/README.md

 # Free CAD for your community

-# Update 3.3.0
+# Update 3.3.1

-- Improvements to name police name search
-- Citizen profile picture
-- Entire new Details Citizens page
-- Medical Records
-- A ton of bug fixes
+- Fixed citizen not found bug
-- EMS/FD Dashboard
-  - Notepad
-  - able to search for medical records

 ## How To setup?